electric-sql/electric/website/docs/reference/benchmarks.md

   </a>
 </figure>

 Similar to the diverse write fanout, but with many shapes the write falls into, only one is actively listened to.

+Latency and peak memory use rises linearly.
+Average memory use is flat.

 ## Cloud <Badge type="warning" text="coming soon" />